2020 Sabah state election: Effects of the 2022 general election

 Following the results of the Malaysian general election in November 2022, and the formation of government consisting of the alliance between Pakatan Harapan and Barisan Nasional, GRS announced their inclusion into the alliance (despite GRS members Bersatu, SAPP and STAR aligning with Perikatan Nasional at the time), and signed a cooperation agreement with other parties involved on 16 December 2022.
 On 10 December 2022, MLAs and MPs from Bersatu Sabah announced they will quit the party and become direct member of GRS, in line of the coalition at federal level.
 On 17 December 2022, GRS officially expelled Bersatu from the coalition.
 STAR, another member party of both GRS and PN, announced its exit from PN on 5 December 2022.
-SAPP is the only member party of both GRS and PN as of December 2022.
+SAPP is the only member party of both GRS and PN as of December 2022, however the party leader Yong Teck Lee announced its exit from PN in December 2024.

 Aside from the change above, the status quo is not changed for the government in Sabah.
 Even though PH and WARISAN is allied with GRS at federal level, they are still opposition to the GRS-led administration at state level.